Image Of An Athletic Woman Slicing Fruit While Preparing Smoothie In The Kitchen For Honing In On Her Marathon Nutrition

 Breakfast is important because it replenishes your liver glycogen.
 Carbohydrate is stored in the liver but during the night, the brain uses this carbohydrate, so when you wake up, there is not much left.
 Since this will delay the point at which you bonk, it is important to eat a carbohydrate-rich breakfast.
 Again if you suffer from gastrointestinal problems, reduce your fiber intake

 Exactly what the breakfast should consist of depends on personal preferences.
-Some people run really well on a couple of bagels and a coffee, others prefer oatmeal, waffles with syrup, a couple of energy bars or a small bowl of rice.
-Whatever you choose, I would recommend that it has at least 100 grams of carbohydrates and that you use this breakfast at exactly the same timing before hard training and smaller races.
+Some people run really well on a couple of bagels and a coffee; others prefer oatmeal, waffles with syrup, a couple of energy bars, or a small bowl of rice.
+Whatever you choose, I would recommend that it has at least 100 grams of carbohydrates and that you eat this breakfast at exactly the same time before hard training and smaller races.

 The best timing is probably 3 to 4 hours before the start.
 If you don’t suffer from gastrointestinal distress, 2 to 3 hours before might still work.
 Check your urine color.
 If it is pretty light, you are ok, if it is dark, keep drinking a little more.
 No need to go crazy on the fluids, but you don’t want to start with dark-colored urine.